sonali-sohoni/ecommerce-backend/README.md

-# ecommerce-backend -
+# ecommerce-backend

 ## Description
 This is the back end for an e-commerce site.
+It has fully functional API Routes to Perform RESTful CRUD Operations.

 ## User Story
 AS A manager at an internet retail company